 Known to many as Wonderful Indonesia, it brings you the second-largest tropical forests, many pristine beaches with excellent dive sites and surfing waves, and amazing hikes to active volcanoes and wildlife.

 Many parts of Indonesia is still much off the radar of travel map with lacking infrastructure and development challenges.
-Backpackers can enjoy exploring the unbeaten tracks, while luxury seekers may find themselves spoilt with choices.
+Backpackers can enjoy exploring the unbeaten tracks, while luxury seekers may be spoilt with choices.

 Find below the many travel guides in the regions of Indonesia for your next travel destination!